sigfault-byte/LegitURL/README.md

 - 🟧 **Orange = Suspicious**
   Mixed signals: some good, some weak.
   Often caused by bad hygiene, lazy setup, or partial protection.
-  **Trusted brands may land here — they lean on reputation instead of doing it right.**
+  **Trusted brands may land here — they might lean on reputation instead of doing it right.
+  This doesn't necessarily mean the site is malicious, but it indicates potential security weaknesses or privacy-unfriendly practices you should be aware of.**

 - 🟩 **Green = Safe**
   Strong security signals: clean redirects, proper headers, trusted certificates.